MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.RemoteApp/v1.6.1/Remove-AzureRemoteAppUserDisk.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRemoteAppUserDisk** cmdlet removes the user disk of a user from an azure_2 RemoteApp collection.
+The **Remove-AzureRemoteAppUserDisk** cmdlet removes the user disk of a user from an Azure RemoteApp collection.

 ## EXAMPLES